realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/8-globalization-probabilistic-sufficiency-and-civic-calibration.md

 ## Final Compression

-The current world order is destabilized by two partially real but potentially runaway camps on the globalization axis: sovereignty without adequate cooperation, and cooperation without adequate sovereignty.
+The contemporary world is destabilized by two partially grounded but runaway tendencies on the globalization axis: sovereignty without adequate cooperation, and cooperation without adequate sovereignty.

-A more realistic civic target is not perfect satisfaction, but **probabilistic sufficiency**: a generally livable, non-emergency condition in which most major local ends remain reachable often enough for life to be workable.
+A more realistic civic target is not universal satisfaction but **probabilistic sufficiency**: a generally livable, non-emergency condition in which major local ends remain reachable often enough for life to stay workable.

 This makes visible an **already sufficient class**: not the perfect or the elite, but those whose lives are generally not organized by chronic binding complaint.
 That class should not be flattened or moralized against.
-It should help define what sufficiency looks like in practice.
+Its existence helps clarify what sufficiency looks like in practice.

-Because people often answer public questions through infinity expectations, ambient grievance, or moral obligation to speak beyond their own lives, sufficiency cannot be measured through raw satisfaction surveys alone.
-It must also be traced through recurring complaint, lived friction, and clearer public understanding of finiteness.
+Because public self-description is often distorted by infinity expectations, ambient grievance, and moral pressure to answer beyond one’s own condition, sufficiency cannot be detected through raw satisfaction measures alone.
+It also requires complaint tracing, friction analysis, and a civic language able to distinguish structural failure from ordinary incompleteness.

 This requires not only better measurement, but a more active civic-calibration function: institutions, movements, or educational practices that help people distinguish real insufficiency from finite dissatisfaction, and structural failure from ordinary incompleteness.